On sold-out days there will be a limited number of general admission tickets available for purchase on-site

 Image: National Portrait Gallery

-At the end of 1694, Queen Mary died of smallpox in her bedchamber at the palace.
-William was inconsolable
+At the end of 1694, Queen Mary died of smallpox in her bedchamber at the palace and William was inconsolable.

 Explore the King's Gallery at Kensington Palace, transformed by William Kent to contain the finest paintings of the Royal Collection.